 Over the past few decades, the rapid pace of technology innovation has enabled more and more big thinkers to execute their bold ideas.
 Computer science has taken a leading role in that movement.
 Computing scientists, working with experts in other fields, are designing and building computer systems that support the functioning of modern society and are enabling us to tackle the critical challenges that face our world.

-We believe that bold, problem-solving projects are executed best in a team.
+bold, problem-solving projects are executed best in a team.

 Computing projects involve teams working together to design, code, test, debug, describe and maintain programs over time.
 When engaged in this process, students learn to work toward a common goal and solve problems by communicating with others on their team.

 We limit the abilities of the next generation when we fail to teach students essential computer science and 21st century skills and cut mentoring programs and access to resources.